military books by servicemembers.

 Richard Reed

 Richard Reed served as an Intelligence Analyst and Korean Language interpreter in the U.S. Army, and has worked in the court systems or law enforcement since 1975.
 He worked in the Criminal Investigation Division of the Evansville Police Department (Indiana) from 1987 until he was promoted to Sergeant in 2003.
 While assigned to the Criminal Investigation Division of the Evansville Police Department he was the lead investigator on the Joseph Brown case.
-He is currently the commander of the Internal Affairs Division, and is finishing a Master’s Degree in Public Service Administration.
-Richard Reed is the co-author of Blood Trail.
+The past commander of the Internal Affairs Division, Richard Reed retired from the Evansville Police Department and now resides in California where he writes full time.
+Richard Reed is the author of The Cruelest Cut, The Coldest Fear; The Darkest Night, The Highest Stakes, The Deepest Wound, Final Justice and, a co-author of Blood Trail.

 According to the book description of Blood Trail, “On October 29, 1997, hooker Andrea "Slick" Hendrix's, beaten, naked body was discovered in a roadside ditch near Stewartsville, Indiana.
 With no leads for police to follow, the case eventually went cold, but it wouldn't stay that way.
 In 2003, sadistic sexual predator Joseph W. Brown claimed to have strangled Hendrix with his favorite murder weapon: a shoelace from a woman's size-8 shoe.
 Ginger Gasaway, 53, met Brown at a Gambler's Anonymous meeting.
 She didn't know that when she took up with him, she was gambling with her life.
 On August 30, 2000, Brown murdered Gasaway and scattered her body parts across three Indiana counties.
 For this grisly crime, he would be sentenced to life in prison without parole.
 But it wouldn't be his first time behind bars...In 1977, Brown had been sentenced to life in prison for kidnapping and armed robbery.
 In 1995, he was released despite the fact that he'd beaten a fellow inmate nearly to death.
 Brown later confessed that during the next five years, he indulged in a seven-state rampage of torture and murder, his victims female hitchhikers and prostitutes.
 Now, doing time in Wabash Valley Corrections Centre, Brown maintains that he murdered no less than thirteen other women.